 7 Basic Food Items to Stock Now

 Today I want to talk about 7 basic food items to stock now!
-You know, I really have to think about listening to the news.
-It doesn’t matter which channel, it’s just not uplifting, right?
+You know, I really have to think about the reasons for listening to the news.
+It doesn’t matter which channel, it’s just not uplifting for the most part, right?
 Yes, I want to know what’s going on in our country and the world.

-It’s very concerning to me about our food chain.
-Now, I’m not talking about hoarding food, I’m talking about stocking your pantry with the food you will eat.
-You’ve heard the slogan, “store what you eat and eat what you store.”
+It’s very concerning to me right now when I consider the condition of our food chain.
+Now, I’m not talking about hoarding food, I’m talking about stocking your pantry with the food you will eat today and when we have an emergency.
+You’ve heard the slogan, “Store what you eat and eat what you store.”

-If there was ever a time I have suggested you should stock up, it’s more important now than ever before.
-We saw what has happened last few years, it was not fun for us based on the level of challenges brought on by bad weather, sickness, unemployment, and more.
+If there was ever a time I suggest you should stock up, it’s more important now than ever before.
+We saw what has happened in the last few years at so many levels.
+It hasn’t been pleasant for us based on the level of challenges brought on by bad weather, sickness, unemployment, and more.
 If we needed toilet paper, paper towels, bottled water, over-the-counter meds, and more, the shelves were empty in many places.
-That doesn’t count the issues with the empty food shelves, and that’s why I’m suggesting you evaluate your storage inventory and consider stocking up on critical items NOW.
+That doesn’t count the issues with the empty food shelves.
+That’s why I’m suggesting you evaluate your storage inventory and consider stocking up on critical items NOW.

 7 Basic Food Items to Stock Now